Neural Production Systems: Learning Rule-Governed Visual Dynamics: Coordinate Arithmetic Task

 We use an NPS model with 4 rules.
 Each coordinate is a 2-dimensional vector.
 The slots that are input to algorithm \ref{alg:neural_production_systems} consist of a set of 4 coordinates (2 input coordinates and their corresponding output coordinates): $\vX = [ (x_i, y_i), (x_j, y_j) ]$ and $Y = [(\hat{x_i}, \hat{y_i}), (\hat{x_j}, \hat{y_j})]$.
 We concatenate the input coordinates with the corresponding output coordinates to form 4-dimensional vectors: $\vX = [(x_i, y_i, \hat{x_i}, \hat{y_i}), (x_j, y_j, \hat{x_j}, \hat{y_j})]$.
 These make up the 2 slots that are input algorithm \ref{alg:neural_production_systems}.
+Note that the slots are hand designed and not obtained using any convolution encoder.
+This is the main difference between this implementation and algorithm \ref{alg:neural_production_systems}.
+The remaining steps of algorithm \ref{alg:neural_production_systems} are followed as is.
 These 2 slots are used in step 2 and step 3 of algorithm \ref{alg:neural_production_systems} to select the \{primary slot, rule\} pair and the contextual slot.
 While applying the rule MLP (i.e. step 4 of algorithm \ref{alg:neural_production_systems}), we only use the input coordinates and discard the output coordinates: $\vX = [ (x_i, y_i), (x_j, y_j) ]$.
 We use a rule embedding dimension of 12.
 We use 16 as the intermediate dimension of the Rule MLP.
 We also use dropout with $p = 0.35$ on the selection scores in subpart 3 of step 2 in algorithm \ref{alg:neural_production_systems}.

 For the baseline, we use similar rule MLPs as in \modelname\ and replace the {primary slot, contextual slot, rule} selection procedure by a routing MLP similar to \cite{swicth_transformers}.
 The routing MLP consists of a 4-layered MLP with intermediate dimension of 32 interleaved with Relu activations.
 The input to this MLP is an 8-dimension vector consisting of both the slots mentioned in the previous paragraph.
 The output of this MLP is passed to 3 different linear layers: one for selecting the primary slot, one for selecting the contextual slots, and one for selecting the rule.
 We then apply the rule MLP of the selected rules to the corresponding slots.
 Here again, while applying the rule MLP we discard the outputs and only use the inputs.